 Then, season to suit your family's taste and let it marinate for about 30 minutes.
 When the spices have been absorbed, start the most important step of the brawn dish, which is stir-frying the brawn.
 First, put the pan on the stove, when the pan is hot, add a little lard or cooking oil to prevent the pan from sticking.
 Put all the prepared ingredients in the pan and stir quickly, the brawn must be stirred evenly and continuously so that the meat is cooked evenly and does not burn.

-Actually, this step is no different from wrapping banh chung or banh tet.
+Actually, this step is not different from wrapping banh chung or banh tet.
 When wrapping, pay attention to skillfully patting and pressing so that the ham is round and firm.
-This step requires the person making it to be quick, wrap it tightly, tie it tightly and must be done while the ham is still hot.
+This step requires the worker to be quick, wrap tightly, tie tightly and must be done while the ham is still hot.

 In cold weather, just leave it outside for 6-8 hours, in hot weather, put it in the refrigerator for 8-10 hours and it's ready to eat.